PirtzM/EarlySEC_scRNA/README.md

 ### Data Availability
 `Seurat Objects`: data objects for quick analysis of cell types within the mouse uterus at different stages of SEC progression and CellChat analysis.
 [Dryad]() [active upon publication]

-`Raw Data`: raw and processed scRNA-seq and Visium data for the mouse uterus at normal, pre-dysplastic, and dysplastic stages of SEC. ([GEO Accession Number: GSE269332](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE269332))
+`Raw Data`: raw and processed scRNA-seq and Visium data for the mouse uterus at normal, pre-dysplastic, and dysplastic stages of SEC.
+[GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE269332)

 Note: All Visium analysis was completed using LoupeBrowser7.
 Any spots visually outside of the tissue boarders were ignored for analysis.
 Aligned files for analysis are available through [Dryad]() [active upon publication]